A partial hospitalization program is also known as PHP or a day program.

 With a mental health PHP, you’ll also have access to various forms of psychotherapy, including cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
 These talk therapies help you cope more readily with volatile emotions.

-How to Start a Partial Hospitalization Program
+How to Start in a Partial Hospitalization Rehab Program

 You’ll need to be free of alcohol or drugs before you start a partial hospitalization program.

 Once you have finished detoxing, getting started with a PHP is as simple as attending your first scheduled session at the treatment center.

 To make this happen, reach out to our admissions team to arrange for an initial assessment.
 As outlined above, this will form the basis of your treatment plan, and will help to ensure you get the help you need without overextending yourself financially, and without heading to residential rehab.